 Despite serving a capital deprived region and underserved businesses, HOPE's past due loans and charge-off ratio have remained consistently low.
 The significant spike in past dues at the end of 2016 was the result of a single large NMTC financing on a high-risk business.
 This loan was made with funds invested specifically for the transaction by parties unrelated to HOPE with full knowledge that this particularly high-risk transaction could result in their funds being at risk.
-HOPE have entered into a forbearance agreement with this borrower and are working closely with them to improve their financial condition.
+The borrower eventually filed for bankruptcy in 2017.
+HOPE, along with our partner CDEs in this project, kept in close contact with the borrower throughout all of the issues it experienced.
+The NMTC investors in this transaction have 99.99% of the exposure.
+The full amount of this loan was charged off in Q3/4 2018.